ncbi/vadr/documentation/annotate.md

    GenBank convention.

 2. `misc_feature`-ization occurs in `.pass.tbl` output files
-   for expendable features as explained above even when the option `--nomisc` is used.
+   for non-essential features as explained above even when the option `--nomisc` is used.
 (The `--nomisc` option causes `misc_feature`s not to be reported in `.fail.tbl` files.)